lszoszk/lszoszk/README.md

 # Hi!
-### Łukasz Szoszkiewicz, a.k.a.
-Doc
+### Łukasz Szoszkiewicz, PhD

-As a social scientist with a legal background and a self-taught data scientist, I delve into the complexities of international human rights law, particularly in an age where technologies like Artificial Intelligence and neurotechnologies are reshaping our world.
-In an era reminiscent of Orwellian landscapes, where power and control are increasingly in the hands of a few, I focus on the global implications of these shifts.
-My work is centered on the UN framework, with a strong emphasis on safeguarding social rights and the rights of the child in a world that sometimes feels like it’s teetering on the brink of dystopia.

-When I’m not navigating the intricate labyrinth of neurorights or developing tools to combat the hidden forces at play in the international arena, you might find me exploring new worlds — both in the literal sense of traveling and hiking, and in the literary sense, through stories that challenge the status quo.
-I approach my work with the belief that, like in the tales of masked vigilantes and gods among us, it’s the fight for justice and truth that ultimately shapes our reality.
+I am a social scientist with a legal background and a self-trained data scientist.

+My research focuses on <strong>international human rights law</strong> and the challenges posed by new technologies, such as <strong>Artificial Intelligence</strong> and <strong>neurotechnologies</strong>.
+Considering how digital technologies erase geographical boundaries, it’s vital to address new challenges from a global perspective.
+This is why my work concentrates on the UN framework, with a specific focus on social rights and the rights of the child.

+I employ a range of methodologies, including natural language processing (Python), statistics, corpus linguistics, and grounded theory.

+Currently, I am working on <a href="https://lszoszk.github.io/projects/neurorights/">neurorights</a> and develop a <a href="https://lszoszk.github.io/projects/generalcomments/">search engine for the UN Treaty Bodies' documents</a>.